Bodies Pulled From Washington River After Plane Collides With Helicopter - UrduPoint

 "We unfortunately see that these sad reports are being confirmed.
 Our other fellow citizens were there," Kremlin spokesman Dmitry Peskov said.

-The Bombardier plane operated by an American Airlines subsidiary was approaching Reagan National Airport at around 9:00 pm (0200 GMT) after flying from Wichita, Kansas, when the collision happened.
+The Bombadier plane operated by an American Airlines subsidiary was approaching Reagan National Airport at around 9:00 pm (0200 GMT) after flying from Wichita, Kansas, when the collision happened.

 Witness Ari Schulman was driving home when he saw what he described as "a stream of sparks" overhead.